-Figure 1.
+Fig. 1.
 Different synaptic plasticity mechanisms of Purkinje versus pyramidal cells.
-A. Schematic diagram of an LTD biophysical model (Doi et al. 2005).
-B. Simulation reproduces the temporal window of Ca2+ surge that triggers LTD. C. An LTD biophysical model overlaid on morphology, key molecules, and physiology of Purkinje cells.
-D. Synaptic plasticity and coincidence detection mechanisms in pyramidal neurons in the cerebral cortex and medium ganglion cells in electrical lobes (ELL) in comparison with Purkinje cells in the same format as shown in C.

-\Figure A and B were published in J Neurosci 25, Doi T, Kuroda S, Michikawa T, Kawato M, Inositol 1,4,5-trisphosphate-dependent Ca2+threshold dynamics detect spike timing in cerebellar Purkinje cells, 950-961, Copyright The journal of Neuroscience (2005).

-\Figure C and D were published in Curr Opin Neurobiol 21(5), Kawato M, Kuroda S, Schweighofer N, Cerebellar supervised learning revisited: biophysical modeling and degrees-of-freedom control, 791-800, Copyright Elsevier (2011).
+(A) Schematic diagram of an LTD biophysical model (Doi et al., 2005).
+(B) Simulation reproduces the temporal window of Ca2+ surge that triggers LTD. (C) An LTD biophysical model overlaid on morphology, key molecules, and physiology of Purkinje cells.
+(D) Synaptic plasticity and coincidence detection mechanisms in pyramidal neurons in the cerebral cortex and medium ganglion cells in electrical lobes (ELL) in comparison with Purkinje cells in the same format as shown in (C).
+Figure (A) and (B) were published in J Neurosci 25, Doi T, Kuroda S, Michikawa T, Kawato M, Inositol 1,4,5-trisphosphate-dependent Ca2+ threshold dynamics detect spike timing in cerebellar Purkinje cells, 950-961, Copyright The journal of Neuroscience (2005).
+Figure (C) and (D) were published in Curr Opin Neurobiol 21(5), Kawato M, Kuroda S, Schweighofer N, Cerebellar supervised learning revisited: biophysical modeling and degrees-of-freedom control, 791-800, Copyright Elsevier (2011).

-Contrasting synaptic plasticity mechanisms between Purkinje cells and pyramidal neurons detection.
-The large Ca2+ surge in Purkinje cells is induced by IICR from IP3Rs and is mainly triggered by calcium influx caused by climbing-fiber inputs.
-Note that action potentials in Purkinje cells do not backpropagate because of excessive electrical load by extensive dendrite branching (Vetter et al., 2001) and the low density of sodium channels on dendrites (Llinas and Sugimori, 1980; Stuart and Häusser, 1994).
-Consequently, whether Purkinje cells are excited is irrelevant to LTD, while the large depolarization and subsequent Ca2+ increase induced by climbing-fiber inputs are decisive for LTD occurrence.
-Thus, supervised learning guided by error signals is suggested for the cerebellum.
-In contrast, in cerebral pyramidal neurons (Figure 1D), NMDA receptors (N-methyl D-aspartate receptor, NMDAR) are coincidence detectors of glutamate released from presynaptic terminals and the backpropagating action potential from the axon initial segment (Linden, 1999; Caporale and Dan, 2008).
-Glutamate, released from presynaptic terminals, binds to NMDARs, and backpropagating action potentials increase the postsynaptic voltage and consequently release a Mg2+-block of glutamate-bound NMDARs, resulting in full activation of NMDARs (Linden, 1999; Caporale and Dan, 2008; Urakubo et al., 2009).
+action potential from the axon initial segment (Linden, 1999; Caporale and Dan, 2008).
+Glutamate, released from presynaptic terminals, binds to NMDARs, and back-propagating action potentials increase the postsynaptic voltage and consequently release a Mg2+-block of glutamate-bound NMDARs, resulting in full activation of NMDARs (Linden, 1999; Caporale and Dan, 2008; Urakubo et al., 2009).
 This leads to a large Ca2+ influx via NMDARs and induces subsequent reactions to consolidate LTP.
-Because the release of NMDARs from the Mg2+-block by backpropagating action potentials is the decisive event that leads to large calcium influx, Hebbian and unsupervised statistical learning are suggested for the cerebrum (Figure 1D).
+Because the release of NMDARs from the Mg2+-block by backpropagating action potentials is the decisive event that leads to large calcium influx, Hebbian and unsupervised statistical learning are suggested for the cerebrum (Fig. 1D).
 For parallel-fiber-Purkinje-cell synapses of adult cerebellum, there is no evidence that NMDARs in Purkinje cells participate significantly in LTD (Perkel et al., 1990; Renzi et al., 2007; Kono et al., 2019).
 In striatal medium spiny neurons, while Ca2+ influx depends on NMDAR activation by backpropagating action potentials, as in the cerebrum, synaptic plasticity also depends on activation of dopamine receptors (Wickens et al., 1996; Shen et al., 2008).
 In D1 receptor-expressing neurons, activation of the positive feedback loop, composed of PKA, PP2A and DARPP-32, serves as the coincidence detector of Ca2+ influx and dopamine input (Lindskog et al., 2006; Fernandez et al., 2006; Nakano et al., 2010); thus, the reinforcement learning rule is supported.
 Because D1 receptors and DARPP-32 are expressed in prefrontal cortex, but at lower levels, the positive feedback loop probably does not possess bistability between the basal state and the excited state; thus, it cannot implement reinforcement learning rules, as in the basal ganglia.
 This is because any reinforcement learning rule necessitates memory functions provided by some kinds of bistability.
-In summary, Purkinje cell LTD is unique, supervised, and not Hebbian, while all those in the cerebral cortex, hippocampus, and basal ganglia are basically Hebbian, meaning that action potentials of the postsynaptic neurons are essential for synaptic plasticity.
+In summary, Purkinje cell LTD is unique, supervised, and not Hebbian, while all those in the cerebral cortex, hippocampus, and basal ganglia are basically Hebbian, meaning that action potentials of the post-synaptic neurons are essential for synaptic plasticity.